 Traveling, falling in love, watching SNL, getting a dog — all of these pursuits stem from humans’ basic desire to be happy.
 But do we truly understand where our own happiness comes from?
 Which circumstances, if any, dictate our ability to consistently feel joy?
+These questions are particularly relevant in today’s unprecedented times, as people worldwide are striving to stay healthy, both physically and mentally.

 Below, we’ll explore three arguments supporting the idea that happiness is a choice, and three arguments against it.